gfmortega/L-painter/README.md

   <img src="https://raw.githubusercontent.com/gfmortega/L-painter/main/images-for-readme/solution-place-L-center.png">
 </p>

 Divide the 2^N x 2^N square into four quadrants, each 2^(N-1) x 2^(N-1) in size.
 Now, the hole must be in one of these quadrants.
 Place an L at the center, where the four quadrants meet, such that we place one square in every quadrant that _doesn't_ have the hole.
-Notice then that we have four recursive subproblems---a 2^(N-1) x 2^(N-1) grid to tile with one square missing somewhere---that we can inductively apply this same strategy to.
+Notice then that we have four recursive subproblems---each a 2^(N-1) x 2^(N-1) grid to tile with one square missing somewhere---that we can inductively apply this same strategy to.
 We eventually hit our base case at N=1, which is clearly tile-able.

 # Three-colorability of the tiles